 There are very few people living in the 21,000 hectares of the reserve meaning it’s possible to go on an all-day hike and not see another person all day, which makes a great antidote to the crowds of tourists you have to fight your way through elsewhere in Scotland.

-At 3,170 feet, Ben More cannot be viewed lightly – especially as the lower half is such a hard slog – but it should be possible for the majority of people to at least make it halfway where they’ll be rewarded by gob-smacking views in all directions.
+At 3,170 feet, Ben More cannot be viewed lightly, especially as the lower half is such a hard slog, but it should be possible for the majority of people to at least make it halfway, where they’ll be rewarded by gob-smacking views in all directions.
+One of the best outdoor experiences in the area is the climb to the summit of this mountain, which has thickets of gorse bushes that fill the summer air with a delicious vanilla scent.

 They’re quite a sight when viewed from the path that runs along the cliff edge, not only due to their immense size but also because they offer protection for seabirds who build their nests on every ledge and crevice, transforming the sky above into a squawking, swirling mass of feathers.